 The Eastern Sierra Transit Authority (ESTA) is the primary public transportation provider for Inyo County.
 ESTA operates throughout the County with a fleet of vehicles, all of which are accessible for the elderly and for persons with disabilities.
-Operating funds for ESTA are derived from a combination of fare box revenues, State Transit Assistance Funds (STA), Local Transportation Funds (LTF) and Federal Transit Administration Section 5311 monies from various jurisdictions including Inyo County, Mono County, the

-City of Bishop, and the Town of Mammoth Lakes.
+Operating funds for ESTA are derived from a combination of fare box revenues, State Transit Assistance Funds (STA), Local Transportation Funds (LTF) and Federal Transit Administration Section 5311 monies from various jurisdictions including Inyo County, Mono County, the City of Bishop, and the Town of Mammoth Lakes.
 ESTA was known as Inyo-Mono Transit until these governmental entities entered into a Joint Powers Agreement (JPA) to administer and operate the public transportation service.
 The JPA took effect July 1, 2007.
 The ICLTC continues to support the implementation of the ESTA Short-Range Transit Plan.

 In addition to ESTA, there are several other public transportation providers.
 They include the Eastern Sierra Area Agency on Aging (ESAAA), Inyo Mono Association for the Handicapped (IMAH), the Toiyabe Indian Health Project, and several other Native American transportation providers.
 ESAAA provides transit services to senior citizens.
 Kern Regional Center (KRC) provides services for people of all ages with developmental disabilities and their families who live in Kern, Inyo, and Mono Counties.
+Northern Inyo Hospital and Southern Inyo Hospital offer non-emergency medical transportation services for patients.
 The ICLTC currently evaluates criteria and policies to prioritize future grant applications from agencies providing transportation services with public funding.
 Those agencies implementing measures to promote the coordination of services with other such agencies will be assigned a higher priority with respect to ICLTC grant application endorsement.
 The ICLTC will coordinate with Caltrans and each of the above agencies in the implementation of the policies identified in the Coordinated Public Transportation - Human Services Transportation Plan.

-The ICLTC allocates funds and administers transit grants funded by California Legislature such as the Low Carbon Transit Operations Program (LCTOP) and the State of Good Repair (SGR) Program.
+The ICLTC allocates funds and administers transit grants funded by California Legislature such as the SB 125 (Transit & Inner City Rail Program -TIRCP and Zero Emissions Transit Program - ZETP), Low Carbon Transit Operations Program (LCTOP) and the State of Good Repair (SGR) Program.
 The ICLTC continues to administer transit grant funds that were allocated under Proposition 1B.
 These programs include the Transit Security Grant Program and the Public Transportation Modernization, Improvement, and Services Enhancement Account (PTMISEA).
 ESTA serves as a Consolidated Transit Service Agency in Inyo County.

 The ICLTC maintains a commitment to interregional transportation on U.S. 395 to regional population centers.
-ESTA provides service from Lone Pine northerly to the Reno Airport six times a week and southerly from Mammoth Lakes to Lancaster, California Metro Link Station five times a week.
+ESTA provides service from Lone Pine northerly to the Reno Airport 7 days a week and southerly from Mammoth Lakes to Lancaster, California Metro Link Station six times a week.
+The Executive Director of ESTA has committed to adding Sunday, making the service 7 days per week.
+He is also requesting board approval for weekend Dial-a-Ride service in Lone Pine.
+These improvements are a direct result of the SSTAC and unmet transit needs process required by the Transportation Development Act (TDA).